luontola/extformatter/README.txt

     BUILDING

 1. Configure IDEA_HOME in "idea-install-files.bat" and run the file
    to add the necessary jars to your local maven repository.
+You need to do this only once.

 2. Run the following command
         mvn clean package assembly:assembly